htdnug/blazor-wasm-sample/README.md

-# Blazor WASM Sample
+# Blazor Examples

-Sample Blazor WASM application.
+## Blazor WASM Hosted (BlazorWasmHostedSample folder)

 This is a Blazor Web Assembly project with both the ASPNETCORE hosting and PWA (progressive web app) options turned on.

 Running the app (set the Server project as startup) will show all examples in the nav menu.